noahra/container/README.md

 **TLDR:**
 - Namespaces limit what you can see (hostname, processes, filesystem)
 - Cgroups limit what resources you can use (CPU, memory)
-- My code proves containers are just isolated processes, not mini-VMs!
+- My code demosntrates that containers are just isolated processes, not mini-VMs!

 ### How to Run It